ZLID™ Long-Range IR Laser Illumination 1-6km Night Vision

 Infrared (IR) is light that is just outside the wavelength of what humans can see.
 This makes it a covert illumination option that isn’t visible to the human eye but can be read by a camera sensor and converted to a clear black-and-white image.
 IR LED arrays are commonly used in the surveillance industry to illuminate scenes that are too dark for cameras to obtain a clear picture, however most LED arrays are only effective for a limited range of 300 metres.
-To go beyond that range, Infiniti has developed a technology called ZLID (Zoom Laser IR Diode).
+To go beyond that range, Infiniti has developed a technology called ZLID™ (Zoom Laser IR Diode).

 Lasers have been used by other companies to extend the IR illumination range, but they typically result in inconsistent illumination due to the use of cheap lasers and the spot beam nature of lasers.
-Our ZLID Technology adjusts the laser’s intensity and focus area as the motorized lens is zoomed in and out, eliminating the overexposure, washout, and hot-spots that usually occur with lasers.
+Our ZLID™ Technology adjusts the laser’s intensity and focus area as the motorized lens is zoomed in and out, eliminating the overexposure, washout, and hot-spots that usually occur with lasers.
 Combined with our precision engineered optics and highly tuned image sensors, we are able to provide a clear, even image in complete darkness for up to 5km.

 By using powerful lasers and focusing them to a small field-of-view, we can provide illumination for targets as far away as 5 kilometers.
 Traditional IR LED arrays are often limited to an effective range of 300m.

-Even, Balanced Illumination
+Even, Balanced IR Illumination

 Many competitors offer sub‑par laser illumination solutions.
 We use high quality lasers in our products that provide an even, balanced light, and we adjust the focus area and brightness of the laser according to the zoom level.